nelsonfigueroa/nelson.cloud/content/posts/2024-04-04-how-i-discover-blogs.md

 - [Ask HN: Favorite Blogs by Individuals?](https://news.ycombinator.com/item?id=27302195)
 - [Ask HN: Share your personal website](https://news.ycombinator.com/item?id=46618714)

-There's more posts like these that can be found with a quick Google ssearch.
+There's more posts like these that can be found with a quick Google search.

 ## Kagi Small Web